 "The Michigan Conference has consistently identified a direction for its future, a direction that defines inclusivity in ways beyond our current polity, a direction that seeks to combine personal faith development, congregational vibrancy, and passion for creating a more just and peaceful world.
 There is spaciousness, room for difference in matters of conscience, and encouragement to ongoing dialogue amid contradictory convictions within that broad direction. " - MICHIGAN BISHOP DAVID BARD

 "Blessing One Another" FAQ video and printable PDF

-The Michigan Conference has assembled a FAQ with answers to your most pressing questions.
+The Michigan Conference has assembled a FAQ and video with answers to your most pressing questions.

 "I joined The United Methodist Church when I was 18 years old precisely because of the church’s foundational convictions about God.
 I was searching for a spiritual home after the loss of two good friends.
 I had checked out a copy of The Book of Discipline of The United Methodist Church from my university library.
 It was while reading the section called “Doctrinal Standards and Our Theological Task” that I knew I’d found a spiritual home." -REV. ADAM HAMILTON

 Watch Adam Hamilton's video series on this subject.

 If your church chooses to leave you have many options to continue your faith journey in a United Methodist Church in Michigan.
 Let us help guide you to your next church home.

 What it means to be United Methodist

 All belong and will be loved in The UMC.
 All will be heard, respected and engaged.
 All will be free to develop their personal relationship with God and to serve fully in the ministry of Jesus Christ.